 Sir Nicholas Hytner

 A new theatre has opened in London right next to Tower Bridge, the first big commercial theatre to open in the capital for 80 years.
-With ex-National Theatre boss Sir Nicholas Hytner at the helm and a starry line-up for its inaugural season, it's likely to be the hot destination for the winter season.
+With ex-National Theatre boss Sir Nicholas Hytner at the helm and a starry line-up for its inaugural season, it's likely to be the hot destination this year.

 Julius Caesar — 20 January to 15 April 2018